When it comes to pregnancy, there is no shortage of advice on what to eat, how to sleep, and even which prenatal exercises to do.

 It is not just a temporary inconvenience; it can lead to complications like a higher risk of type 2 diabetes for the mother and health issues for the baby, including macrosomia (excessive birth weight).

-Understanding why GDM develops is crucial, and one of the major contributors is a sedentary lifestyle.
+Understanding why GDM develops is crucial, and one of the major contributors is a sedentary lifestyle and also family genetics.

 Sitting for long periods, whether at work or while binge-watching your favorite shows, significantly impacts your body’s ability to regulate blood sugar levels.